not sure where to begin, click here to book a free 15 minute intro call with us

 • If you switched employers, have you set up your new 401k/IRA and transferred your old one?

-• Have you invested from your 401k/IRA?
+• Have you invested the money in your 401k/IRA?

 • Are they returning at least 7%?